-(c) Which rule(s), if any, work(s) for all the sentences (i-iii)?
-Is this the rule that young children seem to use, according to Crain & Nakayama (1987)?
+(c) Which rule, if any, works for all the sentences (i-iii)?
+Is this one of the rules that young children seem to use, according to Crain & Nakayama (1987)?

 (d) Which of the rules in (a) would be classified as structure-dependent?